-- i.
-All medical record entries shall be legible. - ii.
-The physician, nurse practitioner, physician assistant, clinical psychologist, dentist or podiatrist dictation notes for the medical record shall be personally signed or electronically authenticated. - iii.
-In addition to the practitioner's signature, the entry shall include the practitioner's unique identifier number, and the entry shall be timed and dated. - iv.
-All records shall be completed in a timely manner in accordance with the timelines outlined for each clinical area. - v.
-Medical Record Authentication - vi.
+i.
+All medical record entries shall be legible.

+ii.
+The physician, nurse practitioner, physician assistant, clinical psychologist, dentist or podiatrist dictation notes for the medical record shall be personally signed or electronically authenticated.

+- iii.
+In addition to the practitioner's signature, the entry shall include the practitioner's unique identifier number, and the entry shall be timed and dated. - i.
+All records shall be completed in a timely manner in accordance with the timelines outlined for each clinical area.

+iv.
+Medical Record Authentication

+- ii.
 All medical records must be authenticated by members of the Medical Staff or Affiliated Medical staff.
-This includes review and attestation to the medical records completed by trainees.

-- a.
-All students and House Staff writing in the medical record will indicate his/her year in training and unique identifier number, date and time.
-An order may be written by a medical student after conferring with a supervising physician who will counter-sign the order. - b.
-Notes written by medical students should be countersigned by a physician within twenty-four (24) hours. - vii.
+This includes review and attestation to the medical records completed by trainees. - a.
+All students and House Staff writing in the medical record will indicate his/heryear in training and unique identifier number, date and time.
+An order may bewritten by a medical student after conferring with a supervising physician whowill counter-sign the order. - iii.
+Review of medical student notes must occur according to current policy. - iii.iv.
+Notes written by medical students should be countersigned by a physician within twenty four (24) hours in a timely manner concordant with current policy. - v.
 The method of authentication must be one of the following. - a.
 Handwritten signature with legible unique identifier numberdenotation, date, and time; - b.
 Electronic signature authorization;

-viii.
+vi.
 Electronic Authentication